SalomePlatform/adao/doc/en/tui.rst

-The objective is to perform in TUI the setting of data for an ADAO calculation case, its execution, and then the retrieving of the results to follow on a independent holding of these results (this last step not being described here, because it depends on the the user).
+The objective is to perform in TUI the setting of data for an ADAO calculation case, its execution, and then the retrieving of the results to follow on a independent holding of these results (this last step not being described here, because it depends on the user).

 The hypothesis of the user case are the following ones.
 It is assumed: